CompleteBlenderCreator/01-Introduction-And-Setup-Original/README.md

 ### 10 What You Can Now Make

++ Basic how to render using Open GL rendering
++ How to Save a render
 + We can add basic shapes, transform them
 + Limited knowledge usually inspires creativity
 + Placeholders and rough Mockups